hassonor/core-nodejs/README.md

 Contributions are always welcome!
 If you have any examples, patterns, or concepts you'd like to add, please feel free to submit a pull request.

-## 📖 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## 🙌 Acknowledgments

 A big thank you to all the authors of the Node.js books and courses from which some examples have been taken.
 Your work has been instrumental in the Node.js community.